yogesh-studypad/cocos-docs/installation/Tizen.md

 Sample commands:
 1. `cocos compile -s PROJECT_PATH -p tizen  -m release --tizen-arch arm --tizen-profile PROFILE_PATH --tizen-sign SIGN_STRING --tizen-strip`

-    Compile the project with arm architecture.
+    Compile the project for the ARM architecture.
 A .tpk file will be generated.

 2. `cocos run -s PROJECT_PATH -p tizen --tizen-profile PROFILE_PATH --tizen-sign SIGN_STRING`

-    Run the project on Tizen simulator.(Notice that the Tizen simulator should be launched first)
+    Launch the Tizen simulator and then run the project on the Tizen simulator.
+(Note: it is important to remember that the Tizen simulator must always be running in-order to run your project.)

 ## Starting a new project
 Once everything above works, you can start a new project!
 To do this, read our